|Guidelines for Marriage|

 The bridal party are invited to witness the signing.

 - Encourage all who attend the ceremony to be respectful and silent inside the Church before, during and after the ceremony.

-- No confetti is allowed in the Churches or in the grounds.
+- Confetti is not used in the Churches or in the grounds.